 Okay but I still want to improve my business knowledge so I can achieve success, so don’t I need to know specific things?

 As mentioned, nothing we are presenting here is new, revolutionary or original.
-Some of this perspective comes from the work of Robert Fritz and his Structural Thinking methodology and some of has it’s roots long ago in the ancient Chinese teachings of “Heaven, Earth and Man” or “Heaven Earth and Human” if you prefer.
+Some of this perspective comes from the work of Robert Fritz and his Structural Thinking methodology and some have its roots long ago in the ancient Chinese teachings of “Heaven, Earth and Man” or “Heaven Earth and Human” if you prefer.
 In the simplest terms “Heaven” is where you want to go.
 Earth is where you are now.
 Man or Human is the active or energetic principle that joins heaven and earth.
-We should be clear, we are not talking about any kind of religious idea when we are speaking of “heaven” here.
+We should be clear, we are not talking about any kind of religious idea when we are speaking of “heaven”.
 A key aspect of this approach is that the way we join heaven and earth is to raise earth up to heaven, so to speak.

 Using the language of Robert Fritz, Heaven is a desired end result and Earth is the current reality.